The Daily Dose/Friday, January 19, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is offered a bribe to open the hot tub.
+The Diary of a Nobody – Sparrow is obliged to wait for a snow plower to do his work.
 Today’s Diary.

 ———